VecTax/OBF-project/README.md

 # OBF-project

-script.R is the main script used for statistical analyses and data formatting.
+script_github_OBF.R is the main script used for statistical analyses and data formatting.